bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 <!-- theme:info -->
 > #### Get product versus variant
-> If you use the identifier `variantEntityId`, you will retrieve info for the variant overlaid on the Product object if the variant has a different values for the queried fields.
+> If you use the identifier `variantEntityId` or `optionValueIds`, you will retrieve info for the variant overlaid on the Product object if the variant has a different values for the queried fields.
 > See [Variants](/...) for more info.

-You can also query a product by using the `products` field and specifying the product `entityID`:
+You can also query a product by using the `products` field and specifying a product identifier, for example, the product `entityID`:

 ```graphql title="How to get a product" lineNumbers
 query {